NVIDIA/NeMo/docs/blogs/2023/2023-06-07-fast-conformer.md

 <img src="https://github.com/NVIDIA/NeMo/releases/download/v1.18.0/asset-post-fast-conformer-local-attn.png" width="100%">
 </div>

-By switching to limited context attention, we extend the maximum duration that the model can process at once on a single A100 GPU by 7x: from 10 minutes for Conformer to 70 minutes for Fast Conformer.
+By switching to limited context attention, we extend the maximum duration that the model can process at once on a single A100 GPU by ~4x: from 10 minutes for Conformer to 18 minutes for Fast Conformer.
 Furthermore, you can use a pre-trained Fast Conformer model and readily convert its attention to Longformer attention without any further training !
-While this will not use the global attention token, it will still be able to process 70-minute long audio clips.
+While this will not use the global attention token, it will still be able to process 70-minute long audio clips.`

 ## Checkpoints